InseeFr/Bowie/GET-STARTED.md

-# Get Started : Install Survey Design product
+# Get Started : Install Survey Design product on a kubernetes cluster

 ## Before you begin